google/flutter-desktop-embedding/README.md

 The `plugins` directory contains all the plugins.
 See [its README](plugins/README.md) to get started.

-`testbed` is a a simple test application for the plugins above.

 ## Caveats

 * This is not an officially supported Google product.